Peeragogy/Peeragogy.github.io/forums.md

 on their own schedule, that everyone in a group can communicate with everyone else, and that graphics, sounds, and videos can accompany text.
-The best forums index discussion threads by topic, title, tag, date,and/or author and also keep track of which threads and entries (also known as posts) each logged-in participant has already read, making it possible to click on a “show me all the new posts and threads” link each time a participant logs in.
+The best forums index discussion threads by topic, title, tag, date, and/or author and also keep track of which threads and entries (also known as posts) each logged-in participant has already read, making it possible to click on a “show me all the new posts and threads” link each time a participant logs in.
 This particular form of